 We all have questions; it’s a part of learning, so don’t be scared to ask them and be curious.
 When someone asks you a faith-based question, do you refer to what your family believes or what you believe?
 I think this is the perfect example of knowing whether or not you have your own faith or are just reciting your parent’s words.

 Also, never let yourself be stuck in one mindset that you can’t see where someone else is coming from.
 There are many different kinds of people in this world, and they won’t all agree with your lifestyle, but that doesn’t mean you can’t become friends and learn about their beliefs.
 Who knows, maybe they have something to share that will change your life forever!

-Independence is a gift, use it!
-We are all born dependent, but in no time at all, we try to become as independent as possible.
-Look at a baby taking his first steps, or a teen learning to drive; these are both things we learn in order to become independent.
+Independence is a gift; use it!
+We are all born dependent, but we try to become as independent as possible in no time at all.
+Look at a baby taking his first steps or a teen learning to drive; these are both things we learn to become independent.